-The Consumer Product Safety Act (CPSA), section 15(b), requires manufacturers, importers, distributors, and retailers to notify the CPSC immediately if they obtain information that reasonably supports the conclusion that a product distributed in commerce (1) fails to comply with a consumer product safety standard or rule (2) fails to comply with any other rule, regulation, standard, or ban under this chapter or any other Act enforced by the Commission; (3) contains a defect that could create a substantial product hazard to consumers; or (4) creates an unreasonable risk of serious injury or death.
+The Consumer Product Safety Act (CPSA), section 15(b), requires manufacturers, importers, distributors, and retailers to notify the Consumer Product Safety Commission (CPSC) immediately if they obtain information that reasonably supports the conclusion that a product distributed in commerce (1) fails to comply with a consumer product safety standard, rule regulation, or banning regulation; (2) fails to comply with any other rule, regulation, standard, or ban under this chapter or any other Act enforced by the Commission; (3) contains a defect that could create a substantial product hazard to consumers; or (4) creates an unreasonable risk of serious injury or death.

-The most important basis for reporting to the CPSC is section 15(b)(3), which requires reporting if there exist both a defect and the possibility of a substantial product hazard.
+The most important basis for reporting to the commission is section 15(b)(3), which requires reporting if there exists both a defect and the possibility of a substantial product hazard.
 The first question is whether a product has a defect.
-Under section 15(b)(3), a product without a defect is not necessarily subject to the reporting requirements, even if injuries occur.
+Under section 15(b)(3), a product without a defect is not necessarily subject to the reporting requirements even if injuries occur.
 Many products are reasonably safe and are not defective and people still get hurt.